junior-ramos-dev/psn_profile_manager/README.md

    - **MongoDB**: Stores user profiles, linked PSN accounts, and other necessary data.
    - **PSN API Integration**: Connects to the PSN API to fetch user gaming data.

+### Retrieve your NPSSO token​

+1. In your web browser, visit the PlayStation homepage, click the "Sign In" button, and log in with a PSN account.

+2. In the same browser that you used to log in (due to a persisted cookie), visit this page.
+You will see a JSON response that looks something like:

+    ```{ "npsso": "<64 character token>" }```

+If you see an error response, try using a different browser.

 ### Install and run the app with the following commands

 - Make sure you have set up the **.env** file.
 See the **.env_example** file to check the required variables.

 ```bash
 npm install